innolitics/rdm/rdm/init_files/documents/software_plan.md

 1. **Evaluation**

     Most software dependencies introduce risks.
-Before incorporating new dependencies consider the following questions:
+Before incorporating new dependencies, consider the following questions:

     - Is the dependency strictly necessary?
 How much effort would it take to implement the provided functionality?
     - How widely used is the SOUP?
-Popular libraries tend to have fewer defects, better documentation, and longer life-times.
+Popular libraries tend to have fewer defects, better documentation, and longer lifetimes.
 Consider package download counts, issue tracker traffic, and GitLab stars, etc.
     - Is the library maintained?
 Consider the git commit frequency and the number of maintainers.
     - What is the project's license?
 Be sure it's compatible with the business needs.